 \section{Abstract}

-Many of the best statistical classification algorithms are binary classifiers, that is they can only distinguish between one of two classes.
+Many of the best statistical classification algorithms are binary classifiers that can only distinguish between one of two classes.
 The number of possible ways of generalizing binary classification to multi-class increases exponentially with the number of classes.
-There is some indication that the best method of doing so will depend on the dataset.
-As such, we are particularly interested in data-driven solution design, whether based on prior considerations or on empirical examination of the data.
+There is some indication that the best method will depend on the dataset.
+Hence, we are particularly interested in data-driven solution design, whether based on prior considerations or on empirical examination of the data.
 Here we demonstrate how a recursive control language can be used to describe a multitude of different partitioning strategies in multi-class classification, including those in most common use.
 We use it both to manually construct new partitioning configurations as well as to examine those that have been automatically designed.

-Eight different strategies are tested on eight different datasets using both support vector machines (SVM) as well as logistic regression as the base binary classifiers.
-Numerical tests suggest that a one-size-fits-all solution consisting of one-versus-one is appropriate for most datasets however one dataset benefitted from the techniques applied in this paper.
-The best solution exploited a property of the dataset to produce an uncertainty coefficient 36\% higher (0.016 absolute gain) than one-vs.-one.
-Adaptive solutions that empirically examined the data also produced gains over one-vs.-one while also being faster.
+Eight different strategies were tested on eight different datasets using a support vector machine (SVM) as the base binary classifier.
+Numerical results suggest that a one-size-fits-all solution consisting of one-versus-one is appropriate for most datasets.
+Three datasets showed better accuracy using different methods.
+The best solution for the most improved dataset exploited a property of the data to produce an uncertainty coefficient 36\% higher (0.016 absolute gain) than one-vs.-one.
+For the same dataset, an adaptive solution that empirically examined the data was also more accurate than one-vs.-one while being faster.